Encrypting Large Amounts of Data Automatically

 Some sites have a need to encrypt large sets of data in an efficient way and be compliant with the approved use of GnuPG VS-Desktop® for restricted communication.
 The approval documents demand the implementation of certain checks in the scripting process which are non trivial to do on Windows.
 Fortunately, a command line option introduced with version 3.1.22 makes this much easier.

-We describe here step by step how this option can be used and continue on how to use this with gpgtar.
+We will describe here step by step how to use this option for single file processing and then how to use it for multiple files with "gpgtar".

 The require-compliance option